pourion/hpc_sdk_boilerplate/README.md

 To get an idea of what you could do watch the GTC 2022 video at https://www.nvidia.com/en-us/on-demand/session/gtcfall22-a41087/

-Moreover, this will also come with the latest version of NVIDIA WARP; as well as Google JAX.
+Moreover, this will also come with the latest version of NVIDIA WARP; Google JAX; and MathDX (containing cuFFTDx).

 ## Getting Started